autorope/donkeydocs/docs/parts/actuators.md

 ### 3-pin HBridge differential drive
 2 DC gear motors are controlled with an L298N, each motor using two TTL output pins to select direction and a PWM pin to control the power to the motor.
 Since each motor uses 3 pins, so a total of 6 pins are used in a differential drive configuration.
 The advantage of this wiring scheme is that it only requires 2 PWM pins, which happens to be the maximum number of PWM pins on the Jetson Nano.

-See https://www.etechnophiles.com/l298n-motor-driver-pin-diagram/ for a discussion of how the L298N hbridge module is wired.
+See https://www.electronicshub.org/raspberry-pi-l298n-interface-tutorial-control-dc-motor-l298n-raspberry-pi/ for a discussion of how the L298N HBridge module is wired in 3-pin mode to the RaspberryPi GPIO.
 This also applies to the some other driver chips that emulate the L298N, such as the TB6612FNG motor driver.

 **Configuration**
 - use `DRIVETRAIN_TYPE = "DC_TWO_WHEEL_L298N"` in myconfig.py